1021986066/test4/README.md

 - Use Machine Learning to pair the lights
 - Use Object Detection to explore the armor
 - Recognize the digit in the center
+- Use two camera at the same time

 ## PS